 Daphne Anne Caruana Galizia née Vella was a Maltese writer, journalist, blogger and anti-corruption activist reporting mainly on political events in Malta.
 She was born August 26, 1964 and assassinated on October 16, 2017 whilst driving close to her home in Bidnija in her leased car.
 This was made to explode, killing her instantly and leaving the vehicle scattered in several pieces across nearby fields.

 When the events of October 16th unfolded, some were not surprised while others were shocked.
-I remember being at work at the Valletta 2018 Foundation when the news broke.
-Most of my colleagues were horrified, but some were almost relieved.
+The artist remembers being at work at the Valletta 2018 Foundation when the news broke.
+Most colleagues present at the office were horrified, but some were almost relieved.

 The artwork, with its sharp cut that seems to tear Caruana Galizia apart, reflects the stark divide between these two groups.
 For some, the cut represents a victory over a perceived enemy, while for others, it is a painful reminder of the violence and hatred that has torn their society apart.